dally-ogami/tcgcli/README.md

   Easily create or load decks saved as JSON files within the `decks` directory.

 **Card Management**
-  List available cards (read from `valid_cards.json`), search by card name or set, and add cards to your deck (with a limit of 2 copies per card across all sets).
+  List available cards retrieved from an up-to-date online database (with a local fallback `valid_cards.json`), search by card name or set, and add cards to your deck (with a limit of 2 copies per card across all sets).

 **Battle Records**
   Record battle outcomes (win or loss), along with opponent details and a timestamp.